Back To Search Results

 Issues of Concern

-The factor VIII that is packaged in Weibel-Palade bodies is produced largely in the endothelial cells, rather than in the liver alongside the other coagulation factors, as previously thought.[2]
-Due to their role in hemostasis, inflammation, and angiogenesis, it has been proposed that targeted inhibitors of exocytosis could treat inflammatory or thrombotic conditions[3].
+As previously believed, the factor VIII packaged in Weibel-Palade bodies is primarily produced in endothelial cells, alongside other coagulation factors, rather than in the liver.[2]
+Due to their roles in hemostasis, inflammation, and angiogenesis, targeted inhibitors of exocytosis have been proposed as potential treatments for inflammatory or thrombotic conditions.[3]

 Clinical Significance

-The main source of vWF is the Weibel-Palade bodies.
-When there is an injury or bleeding, the Weibel-Palade bodies fuse and then secrete vWF.
-Degranulation can also be stimulated through the release of DDAVP (desmopressin), which can be useful in treating patients who underexpress or are missing vWF. vWF deficiency occurs in about 1% of the population, making it the most common inherited bleeding disorder[4].
-The disorder may present as recurrent mucocutaneous bleeding or prolonged bleeding after minor trauma.
-The deficiency in vWF occurs due to aberrant production of the protein (decreased or misfolded) in the presence of a deleterious polymorphism.
-Weibel-Palade bodies are rarely absent, except in the context of this factor deficiency, and can be viewed with the use of electron microscopy.
+The primary source of vWF is the Weibel-Palade bodies.
+In response to injury or bleeding, these bodies fuse and secrete vWF.
+Degranulation can also be stimulated by the release of desmopressin (brand name DDAVP®), which is useful for treating patients who underexpress or lack vWF. vWF deficiency occurs in approximately 1% of the population, making it the most common inherited bleeding disorder.[4]
+The disorder may present as recurrent mucocutaneous bleeding or prolonged bleeding following minor trauma.
+The deficiency in vWF results from aberrant protein production (either decreased or misfolded) due to a deleterious polymorphism.
+Weibel-Palade bodies are rarely absent, except in the cases of this factor deficiency, and can be observed using electron microscopy.

 References